Hanson (band): 2009–2012: Shout It Out

-Hanson also released a five-song EP titled Stand Up, Stand Up that was available at shows and on the band's official website.
+Hanson also released Stand Up, Stand Up, a five-song EP that was available at shows and on the band's website.
 The tracks are acoustic versions of four new Hanson songs, plus the album version of "World's on Fire" which was originally going to be on their album Shout It Out but was ultimately left off the album.
 It was released worldwide on iTunes on December 8, 2009.

-In December 2009, Hanson announced they would play five consecutive concerts at New York's Gramercy Theater.
-Each concert featured one of the band's four previous albums in its entirety, and the premiere of their upcoming Spring 2010 release.
-Dubbed 'Five of Five', the engagement began with a performance of Hanson's major label debut, Middle of Nowhere, on April 26, 2010 and then moved onto 2000's This Time Around on April 27, 2004's Underneath followed on April 28 with 2007's The Walk on April 29.
+In December 2009, Hanson announced they would play 'Five of Five', five consecutive concerts at New York's Gramercy Theater.
+Each concert featured one of the band's four previous albums in its entirety and the premiere of their upcoming Spring 2010 release.
+The engagement began with a performance of Hanson's major label debut, Middle of Nowhere, on April 26, 2010 and then moved onto 2000's This Time Around on April 27, 2004's Underneath followed on April 28 with 2007's The Walk on April 29.
 On April 30, the band unveiled their new album, Shout It Out.
-The concert series was also streamed live on band's official website, Hanson.net, and included an exclusive "Backstage Pass" stream for fan club members.
+The concert series was also streamed live on band's official website and included an exclusive "Backstage Pass" stream for fan club members.
 On March 6, 2010, Hanson shot dance and other sequences for their upcoming music video of their new single, "Thinking 'Bout Somethin'", at Greenwood Avenue in Tulsa.
-Hanson recruited professional dancers for the shoot and also invited fans and local residents to take part in the video, which is an homage to the Blues Brothers.
+Hanson recruited professional dancers for the shoot and also invited fans and local residents to take part in the video, which is an homage to the feature film Blues Brothers.
 The video was directed by Todd Edwards, co-founder of Blue Yonder Films.
 It was released for public viewing on their MySpace channel on April 15, 2010.
 "Weird Al" Yankovic has a cameo appearance as the tambourine player.